OWASP/owasp.github.io/_posts/2026-09-09-owasp-vulnerableapp-benchmarking-security-scanners.md

 The idea began in 2019 while developing add-ons for ZAP by Checkmarx (formerly known as OWASP ZAP or Zed Attack Proxy).
 While working on a JWT vulnerability detection rule, testing required finding a suitable vulnerable application or building one specifically for that purpose.

-That experience led to VulnerableApp:a deliberately vulnerable application designed with **security testing and extensibility as core considerations**.
+That experience led to VulnerableApp: A deliberately vulnerable application designed with **security testing and extensibility as core considerations**.

 ## By the numbers